carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### Post-conference

-The post-conference period will be equally crucial for us to evaluate the success of the conference.
+The post-conference period will be equally crucial to evaluate the success of the conference.
 We will send out a post-conference survey to learn about your experiences from this conference and suggestions for the next one.
 We will also organize a community call to discuss the survey results and the plans for the next conference: carpentryCon 2019.

 ### Q: Questions, Quiet Rooms